Understanding the Review Process

 Revised manuscripts are evaluated by the editors.
 Please note, however, that based on the recommendations of the reviewers the editors may choose to resolicit a new version to receive a further round of peer review.

 If Leonardo declines to publish a paper, either after initial review or resubmission, authors are strongly advised to submit their paper to other publications.
-If an author wishes to appeal the rejection, the appeal must be made in writing to the editorial director at firstname.lastname@example.org and specifically dispute points in the review.
-The managing editor will determine whether the appeal will go to the editor-in-chief for arbitration.
-In such cases in which the editor-in-chief would have a conflict of interest, the appeal would be assigned to a member of the editorial board or referred to the publications committee.
-Please be advised that this process may take many months and an author may be best served by seeking alternate publication.
+If an author wishes to appeal the rejection, the appeal must be made in writing to the executive editor and specifically dispute points in the review.
+In cases in which the executive editor would have a conflict of interest, the appeal would be assigned to a member of the editorial board or referred to the publications committee.
+Please be advised that this process may such take such time that an author may be best served by seeking alternate publication.